Fuel shortages and SEN transport

 We are asking our residents to take part in the Home to School Transport Survey 2020.

 The council can provide transport to support your child to attend a special school if you live outside the distance requirement, which is a walking distance of two miles from your home to the special school if your child is under 8 years or three miles if your child is 8 years old or over.

 For a child with SEN or a disability, the nearest suitable school may well be farther away than for other pupils, and walking may not be an option.

 In this case, the council provides a home to school transport service for pupils.
-For more information please see our Travel Policy (PDF, 294KB).
+For more information please see our SEND travel policy 2018-2020 (PDF, 201KB).

 The escorts and travel trainers are Haringey employees and a key part of the SEND Integrated Service.
 They are trained to a high standard in order to meet your child’s needs.